 I'm not saying that we must get rid of Photoshop and Windows, but that at least in schools should be if only ventilated alternatives noncommercial (I hope that the prof. do not take bribes from Microsoft… eheh).

 Take for example a tertiary institution nontechnical.
 Professional institutes such as, those who should I formed for direct insertion into the labor.
 These guys have to learn to stay in the office, type texts with ten fingers (drafting business letters, estimates, budgets, etc..).
 The computer room will have a computer for each student and the hardware is a cost that we can not break down, but every PC provides a different license Microsoft, usually operating system and office suite clearly discounted, but always pay.

-We want to mention, always in vocational schools to address commercial, the weekly hour in the company of '"expert"?
-It should be a professional, most often turns into an hour in which "learn how to make a website".
-This in my opinion should be an optional extra-curricular activities, not at all interested "make a website" and definitely not a requirement that a prospective employer will.
+We want to mention, always in vocational schools to address commercial, the weekly hour in the company of '”expert”?
+It should be a professional, most of the time is transformed into an hour in which “learn how to make a website”.
+This in my opinion should be an optional extra-curricular activities, not at all interested “make a website” and definitely not a requirement that a prospective employer will.

 I wonder if this story will ever read somewhere head teacher or a professor interested.
 My advice is to visit the site osalt.com (acronym for Open Source Alternatives) and to check the availability of open source software alternative to commercial.
 You will need a small change in habits, but the value of the consideration is priceless.